brigada-mx/backend/README.md

 ## Env vars
 Application configuration is stored in environment variables.
 These are stored in the `env.dev` and `env.prod` files.

-`run_dev.sh` decrypts env vars in `env.dev` and then runs our containers.
+`dev.sh` decrypts env vars in `env.dev` and then runs our containers.
 These env vars are sourced by `docker-compose.yml` and our containers.

 ### Editing env vars